-The Town should implement flood mitigation measures as recommended in the recently completed Town Flood Mitigation Plan Report and the Ransom Creek Improvement Study.
+The Town should implement flood mitigation measures as recommended in the Town Flood Mitigation Plan Report and the Ransom Creek Improvement Study.
 Recommendations include improving the hydraulic efficiency of the creek and ditch channels in the lower reaches to drain storm water from the local watersheds more quickly, as well as flood damage reduction through floodplain management planning and retrofitting.
 More specific flood mitigation recommendations include addition of rip rap at the tip of Seven Sister's Island (located just west of Lehn Springs Drive), replacement of the Castle bridge with a new bridge that can convey the 100-year flood stream flow, and utilization of vacant land for additional flood storage capacity.
-The "Best Management Practices" discussed in Natural and Cultural Resources Policy 4-7 should be incorporated into future stormwater management projects and developments on an ongoing basis.
+The "Best Management Practices" discussed in Natural and Cultural Resources Policy 4-7 should be incorporated into future stormwater management projects and developments on an on-going basis.

-As discussed under Natural and Cultural Resources Policy 4-6, the Town should coordinate stormwater management efforts with other governmental agencies, including adjacent municipalities and other municipalities within the watersheds, Erie County, FEMA, EPA, the Army Corps of Engineers, and the NYSDEC.
+As discussed under Natural and Cultural Resources Policy 4-6, the Town coordinates stormwater management efforts with other governmental agencies, including adjacent municipalities and other municipalities within the watersheds, Erie County, FEMA, EPA, the Army Corps of Engineers, and the NYSDEC.
+Amherst participates in the WNY Stormwater Coalition, Tonawanda Creek Watershed Committee and the Erie County Water Quality Committee with a focus on watershed-based management planning to protect and improve water quality and stormwater management.
 Consistent with Chapter 4.0 policies, future stormwater management projects should be designed to provide the additional benefits of open space, improved water quality, and preservation of riparian vegetation, trees, and woodlands.
+(Amended 09-08-15; BCPA-2014-01)